-Children with this attachment style behave in highly disorganized ways, both when they are separated from and when they are reunited with the caregiver.
-Children develop a disorganized attachment style when they experience the attachment figure as highly neglecting or threatening.
+Children with this attachment style behave in highly disorganised ways, both when they are separated from and when they are reunited with the caregiver.
+Children develop a disorganised attachment style when they experience the attachment figure as highly neglecting or threatening.

-Children with a disorganized attachment react to separation and reconnection by showing simultaneous (or a rapid sequence of) contradictory behaviors that range from franticly seeking contact to clearly avoiding connection.
+Children with a disorganised attachment react to separation and reconnection by showing simultaneous (or a rapid sequence of) contradictory behaviours that range from franticly seeking contact to clearly avoiding connection.